gvalkov/python-commandpool/README.rst

 Alternatives
 ------------

-``ConcurrentCommandRunner`` can be implemented in a few lines with the help of `concurrent.futures`_, assuming that spawning a thread per command is acceptable.
-This also has the added benefit of yielding as soon as a command (wrapped in a future) is complete, instead of at ``sleep_seconds`` intervals, as is the case with ``ConcurrentCommandRunner``.
+The ``run()`` function can be implemented in a few lines with the help of `concurrent.futures`_, assuming that spawning a thread per command is acceptable.

 .. code-block:: python